rse/slideshow/README.md

 - **PARTIALLY SUPPORTED**: Apple Keynote 6 under Mac OS X:<br/>
   Partially supported through `connector-osx-kn6`, which uses AppleScript engine and the application Dictionary of Keynote.
-Currently partially broken, because the AppleScript support in Keynote 6 still lacks many things Keynote 5 already supported.
-The main problem currently is that one cannot detect whether a slideshow is playing.
+Currently partially broken up to at least Keynote 6.2.2 (August 2014), because the AppleScript support in Keynote 6 still lacks many things Keynote 5 already supported.
+The main problem currently is that one cannot detect whether a slideshow is playing and that slide changing is reflected in AppleScript only once the Keynote window lost its focus.

 - STILL UNSUPPORTED: LibreOffice 4 Impress under Windows/Mac OS X/Linux:<br/>
   Currently not supported, but there are two possible